 Others (brewer's yeast, mushrooms, brown rice, whole-wheat, cottage cheese, yogurt)

-We do recommend consulting your healthcare provider when it comes to taking medications and supplements since they know what is suitable and best for your health needs.
+We recommend consulting your healthcare provider when it comes to taking medications and supplements.
+They know what is suitable and best for your health needs.

-Selenium is available as part of any multivitamin and multimineral supplements, as well as all nutritional antioxidant formulas and an independent supplement which are often in the forms of selenomethionine, sodium selenite, and high selenium yeast.
+Selenium is available as part of any multivitamin and multimineral supplements, as well as all nutritional antioxidant formulas.
+An independent supplement which are often in the forms of selenomethionine, sodium selenite, and high selenium yeast.

 Research shows that about 90% of selenomethionine is absorbed in the body but only about 50% of selenium from selenite.
 Also, note that more than 400 mcg per day of supplemental selenium can be toxic.